Parziphal/parse/README.md

 * Use facade classes that wraps Parse's classes, exposing an Eloquent-like interface.
 * Enabled to work with Parse's relations.
 * User authentication with username/password combinations and/or with Facebook.
-* Command to create ObjectModels (`artisan parse:model Foo`).
+* Command to create ObjectModels (`artisan parse:model SomeModel`).

 ## Setup

+Install the library with Composer:

+    composer require parziphal/parse

-Add the service provider in your `config/app.php` file:
+Add the service provider in your `config/app.php` file (this is done automatically on Laravel 5.5+):

 ```php
 'providers' => [